-- You will explore the Performing Arts world through visiting practitioners, theatre companies and Arts organisations. - Subject video - For further details please contact Mrs K.Langton (Klangton@wadebridge.cornwall.sch.uk)
+- You will explore the Performing Arts world through visiting practitioners, theatre companies and Arts organisations. - Subject video

 Introduction/ Why Study OCR Cambridge National in Enterprise & Marketing?

 This qualification is designed for learners who want an introduction to business that includes a vocational and handson element.
 It has been developed to enthuse and inspire learners about a career in marketing and enterprise.
 The qualification will appeal to learners who think they might to want one day run their own business.